ESL Essay Writing: 7 Important Tips to Teach Students Plus Resources for Writing Lessons

 “Every good story has a beginning, a middle and an end.”

-An essay needs a coherent structure to successfully articulate its arguments, and strong preparation and planning is crucial to providing that structure.
+An essay needs a coherent structure to successfully articulate its arguments.
+Strong preparation and planning is crucial to providing that structure.

 1. Build the Essay Around a Central Question

-Encourage your students to build all their writing around one central question of the essay.
+Encourage your students to build all their writing around one central question.

 If a word or sentence is not assisting that forward motion toward the explication of that question and its possible answers, then it needs to be reworded, rephrased or just plain cut out and discarded.

 Lean writing is merciless.
-Focusing on that central question throughout the prewriting, writing and rewriting stages helps develop the critical faculties required to discern what to keep and what to throw away.
+Focusing on a central question throughout the prewriting, writing and rewriting stages helps develop the critical faculties required to discern what to keep and what to throw away.

 2. Use the Traditional 5-paragraph Essay Structure

-Providing a clear structure for the student to approach essay writing can do much to build their confidence.
-The 5-paragraph essay, or “hamburger” essay, provides that clear structure for emergent ESL writers.
+Providing a clear structure for the student to approach essay writing can do a lot to build their confidence.
+The 5-paragraph essay, or “hamburger” essay, provides that clear structure for ESL writers.

-Paragraph 1: The introductory paragraph.
-It makes the thesis statement, orientating the reader to the purpose of the essay.
+- Paragraph 1: The introductory paragraph.
+This includes the thesis statement, orientating the reader to the purpose of the essay.

-Paragraphs 2 to 4: The body paragraphs.
-These make individual points that are further backed up by the various forms of evidence.
+- Paragraphs 2 to 4: The body paragraphs.
+These make individual points that are further backed up by various forms of evidence.

-While they do not need to follow it rigidly forever, this simple structure outlined above can serve as excellent training wheels for your students.
+While students do not need to rigidly follow this format forever, the simple structure outlined above can serve as excellent training wheels for your writers.